First Listen! Reel People feat. Lydia Harrell – I Ain’t Mad (Reel People Vocal Mix) (Reel People Music)

 True to what has made their growing reputation along with time, Reel People bless us once again with the delightful ‘I Ain’t Mad’.
 Meanwhile introducing us to Michigan native Lydia Harrell.
 A singer herself renowned as the co-winner of the Second Annual Duke Ellington Jazz Vocal Competition!

 A brand new collaboration that looks set to lead to some more.
 Therefore resulting in a classy Soul/Funk joint enlightened with lush keys courtesy of Mike Patto over a rumblin’ bassline by the likes of Ernie McKone…

 Download from Traxsource.

 – Lydia Harrell is one of Boston’s finest musical treasures.
 Her sultry, soulful voice and evocative songwriting have garnered her the attention and respect of the nation’s finest musicians and venues.
 Jazz/Soul is where her heart is.
 However, Lydia has shown an unbreakable ability to mold herself into any musical situation.
 Be it performing with the Boston Pops, serenading NBA fans with America’s National Anthem.
-Or lending her vocal talents to a chart-topping Deep House single ‘I Ain’t Mad’ by British record label, Reel People Music… Her dedication to extracting the pure essence of song goes virtually unmatched.
+Or lending her vocal talents to a chart-topping Deep House single ‘I Ain’t Mad’ on British record label, Reel People Music… Her dedication to extracting the pure essence of song goes virtually unmatched.

 Lydia consistently performs in more than 150 shows a year.
 Not only as a solo act.
 But also in collaborations with other artists such as world renowned Jazz musician, Bobby Floyd.
 And as one-half of the duo The Lady Parts with Singer/Songwriter/Guitarist, Ryan Montbleau.
 Her most recent musical accolades include singing lead on a Bob Marley Tribute Album distributed by Sony Music Latin.
 Winning the 2nd Annual Duke Ellington Jazz Vocal Competition and performing at the Apollo Theater in Harlem, NY.

 – Reel People mastermind Oli Lazarus has (definitely) come a long way.
-The first traces of him bring us back to the days when he was at the command of London-based Flying record store.
+The first traces of him bringin’ us back to the days when he was at the command of London-based Flying record store.
 This is where he would find the necessary food to jump into production work.
-Although he had no skills back then, be it in terms of songwriting as studio recording.
+Although he had no skills back then.
+Be it in terms of songwriting as studio recording.